Chatsworth Bathrooms – Flushed with success

 “Redirack made a superb presentation” he continues ” Not only were they able to provide us with a high quality and innovative product but they knew exactly what we were trying to achieve.”
 A deciding factor in choosing Redirack was our innovative sacrificial leg.
 “The sacrificial leg is an ingenious idea.” continues Ron.
 “Having an easily replaceable section in the front upright will enable us to make substantial savings on repair time and ultimately costs.
 It is also particularly useful to us at the moment as we are training new staff with new equipment so the occasional knock tends to be more prevalent!”

 The system Ron finally went for was a block of wide aisle racking installed in the centre of the warehouse.
 Six double runs of racking each have fourteen bays and each bay has three beam levels.
-On each level are stored three pallets, with pallets in the bottom location sitting on the floor.
+On each level are stored three pallet racking, with pallets in the bottom location sitting on the floor.
 In total the racking system provides 2,088 pallet positions, utilising just one third of the warehouse floor space.

 Working the system are reach and counter balance trucks, and powered pallet trucks are used for order-picking.
 A central tunnel across the racking block makes access to the storage system easier for the trucks and reduces journey times.
 Completing the installation is the sacrificial leg, rack end protectors and timber decking.
 “I went for timber decking as a safety measure.”
 Explains Ron.
 “I cannot always guarantee the quality of incoming pallets.
 Decking the racking means that any unnoticed damaged pallets cannot slip through the racking, so this potential hazard does not become a safety issue.”